Where it all started

 After finishing University, I moved back to Boston because this was — in my mind at the time — where I was supposed to be.
 Wrong.
 I quickly moved to New York during the weekdays.
 Then I moved to San Francisco for six years.
 Then it was India for two years.
 Then Amsterdam for 6 months.
 Then London officially but really I was in Den Bosch, Netherlands for three more years.

 After 15 years of London, my wife took an expat assignment in Los Angeles for three years which is where we spend most of our days currently.
 Yes, I am an expat in my own country.
 Which is great btw.
 I recommend it to anyone who will listen … ask your employer if you can “expat” without leaving the country.
 Maybe they’ll say yes.
 You’ll never know unless you ask.

 For several years in University many of my friends would not have been far off the mark if they’d said I was graduating in alcoholism.
 Great degree program but my guidance counselor told me I didn’t have the liver for it.

-I still work for that same consultancy 16 years later.
+I worked for that same consultancy — Sapient Corporation (now part of Publicis) — for 16 years.
 Yikes.
-Still have great things to say about the company even though the company has changed dramatically since my joining; my role too has changed in unrecognizable ways.
-My business focus for the past 12 years has been Energy Trading and I really like the creative space that has developed in trading over this time frame; particular the physical trading that takes place in commodities.
-In fact, its so exciting, I’ve decided I should leave it. :^)
+Still have great things to say about the company even though the company has changed dramatically since my joining; my role too changed in unrecognizable ways.
+My business focus for the last 12 years of my employment was Energy Trading and I really liked the creative space that developed in trading over this time frame; particular the physical trading that takes place in commodities.
+I rose to lead the global practice at Sapient and eventually I found that it was so exciting, I’d have to leave and do something completely different. :^)